VinodKandula/revolut-test-1/README.md

 - Account identification (such as by email or by IBAN etc.) is performed by the client of the API.
   This API only accepts the IDs of the accounts
+- The service uses its own database.
+Additional details, such as account owner, type of account (is it a private or business account) etc. are supposed to be stored in other services
 - The service's scope is limited to transferring from one account to another within the same service.
   External transfers are done in a separate service that integrates with a payment system such as SWIFT.
 - The API is a generic transfer API that can operate on any accounts in the bank.